Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Experiment

-For our demonstration we use an entangled photon source (EPS) where one photon from each photon pair is converted from polarization to time-bin \cite{ma2009experimental}.
-After the encoding conversion, the state shared between Alice and Bob is
+For our demonstration we use a polarization entangled photon source (EPS) where one photon from each photon pair is converted from polarization to time-bin~\cite{ma2009experimental}.
+After the conversion, the state shared between Alice and Bob is

-where $\phi_{AB}$ is the relative phase been Alice and Bob; $H$, $V$ are the horizontal and vertical polarizations respectively; and $\mathcal{E}$, $\mathcal{L}$ are the early and late time-bins respectively.
-The particular benefit of this hybrid entangled state is that it is relatively easy to produce a 6-state analyzer for the polarization encoded photons, while the 4-state analyzer for time-bin photons is directly implemented by an unbalanced interferometer.
-Alice performs a 6-state polarization measurement on the first qubit, measuring in the $Z_{A}\text{, } X_{A}\text{, and }Y_{A}$ bases, while Bob makes a 4-state time-bin measurement on the other qubit measuring in the $Z_{B}\text{ and } X_{B}$ bases.
-In our implementation, the computational basis is the horizontal-vertical polarization basis ($Z_{A}$) for Alice and the early-late ($Z_{B}$) basis for Bob, these are the fixed bases for the RFI protocol that are used to generate the keymap.\footnote{Although we use an entanglement based approach, this scheme could easily be adapted for a prepare-and-measure type scheme where the sender produces 6 states while the receiver measures 4 states or vice-versa.}
+where $\phi_{AB}=\phi_{HV_A}+\phi_{\mathcal{E}\mathcal{L}_B}$ is the total relative phase between Alice's and Bob's part of the state; $H$, $V$ are the horizontal and vertical polarizations respectively; and $\mathcal{E}$, $\mathcal{L}$ are the early and late time-bins respectively.
+The particular benefit of this hybrid entangled state is the relative ease of producing a 6-state analyzer for polarization encoded photons, while a 4-state analyzer for time-bin photons is directly implemented by an unbalanced interferometer.
+Alice performs polarization measurements in the $Z_{A}\text{, } X_{A}\text{, and }Y_{A}$ bases, while Bob performs time-bin measurements in the $Z_{B}\text{ and } X_{B}$ bases.
+In our implementation, the fixed computational basis is the horizontal-vertical polarization basis ($Z_{A}$) for Alice and the early-late ($Z_{B}$) basis for Bob.
+Although we use an entanglement based approach, this scheme could easily be adapted for a prepare-and-measure type scheme where the sender produces 6 states while the receiver measures 4 states or vice-versa.

-As shown in \cite{tannous2019demonstration}, a key can be generated despite the phase drifts, provided that strong correlations are maintained in between the two polarization superposition bases and the time-bin superposition basis.
-These correlations are found in the $C$-parameter given by
+As shown using polarization encoding in~\cite{tannous2019demonstration}, a secret key can be generated despite the drifts of $\phi_{AB}$.
+This is provided that $\ket{\psi_{\text{AB}}}$ maintains strong correlations in every basis.
+In particular for our experiment, the strength of the all the superposition correlations is inferred by observing the correlations between the two polarization superposition bases and the time-bin superposition basis.
+The strength of these correlations can be represented by the $C$-parameter given by

-where $0\leq C\leq 1$ allows the users to estimate the channel quality with $C=1$ indicating a maximally entangled state or perfect channel \cite{tannous2019demonstration}.
-Monitoring the superposition coincidences between the polarization superposition bases and the time-bin superposition basis ($C$-parameter) allows the users to estimate the channel quality.
+where $0\leq C\leq 1$ allows the users to estimate the channel quality with $C=1$ indicating a maximally entangled state or perfect channel~\cite{tannous2019demonstration}.